 Africa has lost some 95-98% of its most iconic mammals over the last hundred year or so, elephants, rhinos, lions, and cheetah.

 WWF estimate that the world will lose 2/3 of its vertebras in the incredible short period 1970-2020, i.e. 50 years.
 Some 70% of the world’s ecosystem are under stress.
 Loss of habitat is the main reason for this decimation.

 Where is Masai Mara National Reserve

-Maasai Mara (Masai Mara) is one of Africa’s Greatest Wildlife Reserves.
+Masai Mara National Reserve is situated in south-west Kenya and is one of Africa’s Greatest Wildlife Reserves.
 Together with the Serengeti National Park in Tanzania it forms Africa’s most diverse, incredible and most spectacular eco-systems and possibly the world’s top safari big game viewing eco-system.

 Things to Do in Masai Mara National Reserve

 Below we look into the various activities that tourists can take part in when they are on a Masai Mara safari tour.
 There is a lot that you can learn out of these activities and this diversity makes Masai Mara a very special place for safaris in Kenya.